The individuals listed below are Christians (past and present) who are

 J. Dwight Pentecost

-of Bible Exposition, Emeritus, at Dallas Theological Seminary, one of only two
+professor of Bible Exposition, Emeritus, at Dallas Theological Seminary, one of only two so honored, he was an

-rapture, millennium and the Kingdom of God.
-Having written 19 books, he is a
+pre-tribulation rapture, millennium and the Kingdom of God.
+Having written 19 books, he was a also a highly

 He is founder and